Teodorico Haresco Jr.

-Teodorico "Nonong" Tumbocon Haresco, Jr. (born August 12, 1970) is a Filipino politician, and businessman.
-Haresco was born in Iloilo City, Province of Iloilo on August 12.
-He is the incumbent Representative of the newly created 2nd District of Aklan in the 18th Congress of the Philippines.
+Teodorico "Nonong" Tumbocon Haresco, Jr. is a Filipino politician, and businessman.
+He served as representative for Aklan's 2nd district from 2019 to 2025.
 Before the creation of the 2nd District, he served as a Representative of the Lone District of Aklan from 2013 to 2016.
 Formerly, he was a party-list representative of the Ang Kasangga Party-list from 2010 to 2013 in the 15th Congress of the Philippines.

 He is the cousin of the Aklan Incumbent Governor Florencio Miraflores.
 He is one of the sponsors of House Bill 05712, also known as Republic Act 11466 entitled An Act Modifying the Salary Schedule for Civilian Government Personnel and Authorizing the Grant of Additional Benefits, and for Other Purposes.

 Early life and education

-Teodorico "Nonong" Haresco was born in Iloilo in the Province of Iloilo, Philippines on August 12.
+Teodorico "Nonong" Haresco was born in Iloilo in the Province of Iloilo, Philippines on August 12, 1950.
 He finished Bachelor of Arts in Economics and Bachelor of Science in accounting in 1973 from the De La Salle University in Manila, and earned his master's degree in International Economics in 1978 from the McGill University in Montreal, Canada.

 In 1980, Haresco completed an Aquaculture Productivity and Management Course (APDEM) organized by the Southeast Asian Fisheries Development Center (SEAFDEC) at the University of the Philippines Diliman in Quezon City.